nancyhild/nmb-ow-doc/actions.md

 }
 ```

-### Pass parameters to actions
+## Pass parameters to actions

-Actions may receive parameters as input with the following flag:
+Actions can receive parameters as input with the following flag:

  ```
    --param key value